aquasecurity/trivy/docs/community/contribute/checks/overview.md

 ## Check Metadata

 The metadata is the top section that starts with `# METADATA`, and has to be placed on top of the check.
-You can copy and paste from another rule as a starting point.
+You can copy and paste from another check as a starting point.
 This format is effectively _yaml_ within a Rego comment, and is [defined as part of Rego itself](https://www.openpolicyagent.org/docs/latest/policy-language/#metadata).

 The metadata consists of the following fields:

 - `title` is a title for the rule.
 The title should clearly and succinctly state the problem which is being detected.
 - `description` is a description of the problem which is being detected.
 The description should be a little more verbose than the title, and should describe what the rule is trying to achieve.
 Imagine it completing a sentence starting with `You should...`.
 - `scope` is used to define the scope of the policy which is always `package`.
 In this case, we are defining a check that applies to the entire package.
 At the moment, Trivy only supports using package scope for metadata, so this should always be set to `package`.
 - `schemas` tells Rego that it should use the `AWS` schema to validate the use of the input data in the policy.
-We currently support [the following shemas](https://github.com/aquasecurity/defsec/tree/9b3cc255faff5dc57de5ff77ed0ce0009c80a4bb/pkg/rego/schemas).
+We currently support [the following shemas](https://github.com/aquasecurity/defsec/tree/master/pkg/rego/schemas).
 Please choose a schema that is applicable to your check.
 Using a schema can help you validate your policy faster for syntax issues.
 - `custom` is used to define custom fields that can be used by Trivy to provide additional context to the policy and any related detections.
 This can contain the following:
-    - `avd_id` can be used to link the checl to the AVD entry In the example check above, the `avd_id` `AVD-AWS-0176` is the ID of the checl in the [AWS Vulnerability Database](https://avd.aquasec.com/).
+    - `avd_id` can be used to link the check to the AVD entry.
+In the example check above, the `avd_id` `AVD-AWS-0176` is the ID of the check in the [AWS Vulnerability Database](https://avd.aquasec.com/).
 If there is no AVD_ID available, you need to generate an ID to use for this field using `make id`.
     - `provider` is the name of the [provider](https://github.com/aquasecurity/defsec/tree/master/pkg/providers) the check targets.
 This should be the same as the provider name in the `pkg/providers` directory, e.g. `aws`.
     - `service` is the name of the service by the provider that the check targets.
 This should be the same as the service name in the `pkg/providers` directory, e.g. `rds`.
     - `severity` is the severity of the check.
 This should be one of `LOW`, `MEDIUM`, `HIGH`, or `CRITICAL`.